-A coach needs to have seamless communication with his team and its individual players.
+A coach needs to have seamless communication with his team and its players.
 A coach should ask questions to evoke a response when his/her team is in need.

 Or to ask questions that enable better understanding during training sessions.
 A coach plays a leadership role individually and should ask questions that best solve any problems or benefit the team and its players.

 Friends and families are the supporting pillars for people in all professions.
 Soccer is no different.
-It’s useful to know what type of questions you should or shouldn’t ask.
+Knowing what type of questions you should or shouldn’t ask is useful.

-Throughout this article, we’ll be exploring different areas of the soccer world and discussing questions involving the key areas of the sport.
+Throughout this article, we’ll explore different areas of the soccer world and discuss questions involving the sport’s key areas.

-Whether you’re a player, a coach, a friend of a player/coach, or you’re simply a fan, you should find something useful below in the questions for soccer players, coaches and parents.
+Whether you’re a player, a coach, a friend of a player/coach, or simply a fan, you should find something useful in the questions for soccer players, coaches, and parents below.

 Questions to Ask a Soccer Team

-If a coach wants to gain true insight from their players, it’s important that they phrase their questions in an open-ended fashion.
+If a coach wants to gain true insight from their players, they must phrase their questions in an open-ended fashion.

 This allows the players to express themselves in their responses freely.
-The word “why” can be essential in some scenarios but it’s quite confrontational so it should be avoided where possible.
+The word “why” can be essential in some scenarios, but it’s pretty confrontational, so it should be avoided where possible.